-Prescription drugs have great potential for relieving suffering but many also have potential for abuse.
-In many countries of the hemisphere, prescription drug abuse has emerged as one of the most significant drug problems, leading to widespread addiction and overdose.
+Prescription drugs have great potential for relieving suffering for many people, but at the same time, some also have the potential for abuse.
+Abuse of prescription drugs is now a matter for concern.
 Policies in this area must strike a balance between maximizing legitimate access and use of these medications while minimizing their diversion, misuse, and abuse.

-CICAD has committed itself to advancing such balanced policies in its recently approved Hemispheric Drug Strategy and Hemispheric Plan of Action on Drugs, calling on countries to "...prevent the diversion of pharmaceutical products with psychotropic properties to illicit use", while also urging them to "Ensure the adequate availability of narcotics required for medical and scientific uses."
+CICAD has committed itself to advancing such balanced policies in its recently approved Hemispheric Drug Strategy and Hemispheric Plan of Action on Drugs, calling on countries to "...prevent the diversion of pharmaceutical products with psychotropic properties to illicit use", while also urging them to "[e]nsure the adequate availability of narcotics required for medical and scientific uses."